brandnpatterson/node-express-rest-api/README.md

-# app-node-react
+# ts-node-react

-App built with Node and React
+App built with TypeScript, Node, and React